asdf-format/asdf/docs/asdf/extending/schemas.rst

 The ``$schema`` property contains the URI of the schema that validates this document.
 Since our document is itself a schema, the URI refers to a *metaschema*.
-ASDF comes with three built-in metaschemas:
+ASDF comes with two built-in metaschemas:

 - ``http://json-schema.org/draft-04/schema`` - The JSON Schema Draft 4 metaschema.
   Includes basic validators and combiners.